-HPA 541 Health Strategic Planning and Management Explores the fundamentals of strategic planning and leadership in the health sector.
+HPA 541 Health Strategic Planning and Management

+Explores the fundamentals of strategic planning and leadership in the health sector.
 Emphasizes mission, vision, values, creating business plans and conducting strengths, weaknesses, opportunities and threats (SWOT) analyses.
-Explores the interest of leadership style on the strategic planning areases.
+Explores the impact of leadership style on the strategic planning process.
+3 credits